jaydip-pawar/Password-Manager-Flutter/README.md

 # secret_keeper

-This app is used to store your secrete passwords, bank details and much more..
+This app is used to store your secret password, bank details and much more..

 ## Getting Started